GeoffCox/geoffcox.github.io/InsaneInterview.md

 **Me**: Oh...It lists C# on your resume here under expertise.

 **Him**: Yeah.
-Those items are aspirations than experience.
+Those items are aspirations more than experience.
 I hope I get the chance to work with those someday.

 **Me**: What programming language do you know from school?